 I'm sure there are 1 or 2 salmon farms in the world that try their best to farm salmon as ethically as possible.

 Also, just because salmon meat is labeled as

 being wild, it doesn't necessarily mean that it is wild.
 If it looks like

 Farm raised salmon are fatter and contain 50% or more fat than wild caught salmon.

-They also have a higher amount of PCBs and heavy metals because of their higher fat content and diet.
-PCBs are stored or collected in the fat of salmon.
+They also have a higher amount of PCBs and heavy metals because of their higher fat content and the fish meal in their diet.

-Not only is the PCB concentration much higher in farmed salmon than wild, it may be higher than any major protein food source like beef.
+Not only is the PCB concentration much higher in farmed salmon than wild salmon, but it may be higher than any major protein food source.

 Because of bad living conditions, farmed salmon are more susceptible

 to disease and may be given antibiotics in their fish kibble to help